 This page will show the history of my Dominion storage solution, since I get asked about that quite a lot.
 If you want details on previous versions of my storage solutions, you can check out this thread.
-Here are some pictures of my old wooden box solution with some extra tournament supplies in it.
+Here are some pictures of my old wooden box solution with some extra tournament supplies.

 A briefcase-style solution is important to me, this is mostly because making an insert is going to be the easiest when I can put the cards on end and have nothing on top of anything else.
 I don’t want to have to remove anything from the box to access my stuff.
 It turns out that it’s pretty difficult to find large briefcases, especially those that are meant to be filled with as much weight as I’m putting in them.
 I already had to replace the handle on my old case twice and it still makes me nervous.
 It’s really hard to find a briefcase that’s large and durable enough for what I want, I was down to a few options.